Insulin Pumps Aren’t for Everyone…and That’s Okay!

 Since insulin pumps typically fall under the durable medical equipment (DME) category for most insurance providers, the ability to switch your pump is limited.
 They are a large financial outlier for the insurance company and individual, sometimes costing up to $7,000 USD out of pocket.

 Though some trial programs exist, in my time, I have found that the total pump experience typically only comes once you purchase the product.
-Pumps and disposable pump supplies are generally unaffordable for most people with diabetes to pay 100% out of pocket.
+Pumps and disposable pump supplies are generally unaffordable for most people with diabetes to pay 100 percent out of pocket.

 Omnipod was also more expensive than buying insulin pens and needles with my insurance at the time, and since it wasn’t better but different, this financial factor further pushed me to reconsider.